In This Article

 .catch(error => console.error('Failed after retries:', error));

-Axios Requests Retry with Backoff
+Axios Requests Retry With Backoff

 const axios = require('axios');